-This blog post is made up of material from the first 3 lessons (out of 44) of the UX Writing Fundamentals course – written by senior UX writers from Google, Amazon, Intuit, and more top companies.
+This blog post is made up of material from the first 3 lessons (out of 48) of the UX Writing Fundamentals course – written by Bobbie Wood and more senior UX writers from Google, Amazon, Intuit, other top companies.
 If you enjoy this sample, enroll in the class today!

 So what is UX writing?

 UX writing (user experience writing) is the practice of crafting all of the customer-facing text or copy that appears within digital products.
 UX writing helps users understand how to use and interact with software products, including desktop and mobile apps, games, and other “multimodal” experiences including voice interactions (think talking TVs, Google Home devices, or car interfaces).
 The primary goal of UX writing is to guide users to complete tasks in web products or mobile apps.
 UX writers are interaction designers for words.